Proms become platform for good deeds, social change

-Another kind of magic took place at Division Avenue High School in Levittown, New York.
-Senior Sarah Kardonsky invited a friend with autism, Michael Pagano, to the prom.
+Another kind of magic took place at Division Avenue High School in Levittown, New York, when senior Sarah Kardonsky invited a friend with autism, Michael Pagano, to the prom.

-Michael had asked several girls to the prom but they all said no.
+Michael had asked several girls to the prom but all said no.

 "I was going to go by myself if I didn't get a date," he said.
 "But it turned out Sarah had a plan."

 Michael is a New York Jets fan.
-So Sarah messaged Jets players via Instagram.
-She asked for help making a video prom invitation.
-To her surprise, Antonio Cromartie and eight other Jets sent videos of themselves.
-They said, "Mike, will you go to the prom with Sarah?"
-She stitched the videos together.
-It was shown one morning in school with the day's announcements.
+So Sarah messaged Jets players via Instagram and asked for help making a video prom invitation.
+To her surprise, Antonio Cromartie and eight other Jets sent videos of themselves saying, "Mike, will you go to the prom with Sarah?"
+She stitched the videos together and it was shown one morning in school with the day's announcements.

 "He's such a great kid.
 I didn't want him to go alone," said Sarah.
 "He had already been turned down so many times, I wanted to make it special for him."

 The publicity led to a free limo, free tux and an appearance on "The Ellen DeGeneres Show."
 But here's what matters to Sarah: "People who worry so much about what dress to wear or who to go with, that's not what prom is about.
 Prom is about having a good time.
 You should just be surrounded by people who make you happy."

 Claudetteia Love, 17, was barred from wearing a tux to the April 24 Carroll High School prom in Monroe, Louisiana.
 After word of her quest got out, the dress code was changed with the support of the school board president.